suujia/website/Bonso/content/essay/_posts/2020-12-13-On-Productivity.markdown

 >
 > <cite>Steven Pressfield</cite>

-I’ve struggled for it for a while, and therefore spent a while educating myself on this topic.
-Here are a few things that have helped me the most over the years.
+I’ve experimented with a lot of systems to bring out the most work and creativity in me for the past few years.
+Along with researching a lot on this topic.
+This is the list of systems that work the best for me.

 **1. Prioritize Daily 3:** Determine 1-3 most important tasks for the day.
 Feel accomplished and decrease in stress after finishing these.
 Not getting an important tasks done in a day causes regret, negative self talk, anxiety, etc.